 Other Ratepayers, can also apply for Discretionary Rate Relief under powers granted by Section 69 of the Localism Act 2011, where it is in the interests of local Council Taxpayers to do so.

 The Council has a Local Business Rate Relief Policy to support policy to support Business Growth.
-This policy can be found here.
+You can read the full policy here.

 Other Ratepayers can also apply for relief which will be considered by the Panel of Councillors.